-In some sports it is mostly about developing the greatest power in a single movement, usually only once (Powerlifting and weightlifting).
-In other sports movement is repeated one hundred and thousands of times (marathon, orienteering, cross country).
-In some sports is also the requirement for static muscle strength large (wrestling, skating, skiing, sailing).
+In some sports, it is mostly about developing the greatest power in a single movement, usually only once (Powerlifting and weightlifting).
+In other sports, movement is repeated one hundred and thousands of times (marathon, orienteering, cross country).
+In some sports, there is also the requirement for static muscle strength large (wrestling, skating, skiing, sailing).
 In most sporting situations is not the maximum strength critical for improving performance.

-If you want to do a muscle group so the bar as possible, you need to both develop the cross section of muscle and improve neuromuscular function.
+If you want to do a muscle group so the bar as possible, you need to both develop the cross-section of muscle and improve neuromuscular function.
 Experiments have shown that the best results if you use large loads.
 This means objects that weigh between 80 and 100% of 1 RM (one repetition maximum).
 If you are lifting so heavy, it is important to be well trained in advance.
-You should also master the body use and have good lifting technique.
+You should also master body use and have good lifting techniques.

 Table 1 shows an actual training method to increase the muscles ability to develop maximum power:

 If you can stand more than four to five repetitions per series, this is a good sign that you can increase the load somewhat.
-Want to get good results, you should exercise at least three times a week, those who place great emphasis on this method of training days are usually between 4 to 6 times a week.
+When you want to get good results, you should exercise at least three times a week.
+For those who place great emphasis on this method of training, days are usually between 4 to 6 times a week.
 Remember however that it is necessary to give the different muscle groups enough rest between workouts.
-Furthermore you need to find exercises that “hit” the muscles of the various sports demands.
+Furthermore, you need to find exercises that “hit” the muscles of the various sports demands.
 There is this thing called specifications or requirements analysis.

 If you are strong enough and have a good lifting technique, you can vary any of these fitness models in the bench press and squat.